greg-raven/Uncommon-Sense/_posts/2013-03-12-reliance-on-government-for-needs.md

 tag: 'Lawrence Auster'
 ---

-Once the government becomes the supplier of people’s needs, there is no limit to the needs that will be claimed as a basic right.
+Once the government becomes the supplier of people's needs, there is no limit to the needs that will be claimed as a basic right.